Archaellum: History

-During the 2010s, studies on the gene products of the arl operon allowed to establish the function of many of the "accessory" proteins of the archaellum, that is, proteins that compose the motor of this organelle.
-During this time it was possible to define a minimal set of components necessary for a mature and functional archaellum: the archaellin (either a single type or several), the prepilin peptidase which cleaves the signal peptide off from the pre-archaellin, and the proteins ArlC/D/E/F/G/H/I/J. In the phyla Crenarchaetoa the genes for the proteins ArlC/D/E are not found; instead archaellated members of this phylum code for ArlX, thought to have a similar function to ArlC/D/E. Based on all the evidence that had accumulated on the unique nature of archaella, in 2012 Ken Jarrell and Sonja-Verena Albers proposed that this organelle should not be called "archaeal flagella", but rather "archaella".
-Despite some initial criticism, the name is now widely accepted in the scientific community, and as of 6 June 2021, a PubMed search for the terms "archaella" or "archaellum" retrieves more results in recent years than the terms "archaeal flagella" or "archaeal flagellum".
+During the 2010s, studies on the gene products of the arl operon established that many of the "accessory" proteins of the archaellum compose the motor of this organelle.
+At this time, it was possible to define a minimal set of components necessary for a mature and functional archaellum: the archaellin (either a single type or several), the prepilin peptidase which cleaves the signal peptide off from the pre-archaellin, and the proteins ArlC/D/E/F/G/H/I/J. In the phyla Crenarchaetoa, the genes for the proteins ArlC/D/E are not found; instead, archaellated members of this phylum code for ArlX, thought to have a similar function to ArlC/D/E. Based on all the evidence that had accumulated on the unique nature of archaella, in 2012 Ken Jarrell and Sonja-Verena Albers proposed that this organelle should not be called "archaeal flagella," but rather "archaella."
+Despite some initial criticism, the name is now widely accepted in the scientific community, and as of June 6, 2021, a PubMed search for the terms "archaella" or "archaellum" retrieves more results in recent years than the terms "archaeal flagella" or "archaeal flagellum."

-Research of archaella still continues, both related to the basic biology of this organelle, to its ecological roles, and even potential biotechnological applications.
-Some of the questions that remain open is how is the expression of the arl operon regulated, how does the archaellum motor complex look like, and what is the role of some of the accessory components of the archaellum.
+Research of archaella continues, related to the basic biology of this organelle, to its ecological roles, and even investigating potential biotechnological applications.
+Some of the questions that remain open include: how is the expression of the arl operon regulated, what does the archaellum motor complex look like, and what is the role of some of the accessory components of the archaellum.